-In this article, we’ll cover how to submit a Pokemon Go ban appeal in order to get unbanned from Pokemon Go and go back to your daily hunts!
+In this article, we’ll cover how to submit a Pokemon Go ban appeal in order to get unbanned from Pokemon Go and go back on your daily hunts!

-As we very well know, the larger the ban wave, the more chances for false positives to happen, and as usual, quite a few players will end up banned unfairly.
+And, as we all know, the larger the ban wave, the more chances for some players to end up banned unfairly.

-Before we get into it, let’s go over the reason for which you can get banned from Pokemon Go.
+Before we get into it, let’s go over the reasons for which you can get banned from Pokemon Go.

 What Can Get You Banned from Pokemon Go?

 Here are the most common reasons for which a player can end up banned in Pokemon Go:

 - using any type of emulators, be it on computer, phone or tablet;

 - spoofing your location, by changing your GPS coordinates (usually with third-party software);